-Supplies, including the proper gym uniforms for P.E. classes, may be purchased at the school store on the 1st floor.
+Supplies are purchased at the school store on the 1st floor.
 Each department has provided a list of necessary items and study aids to Bi-Wize.
 Students will receive course expectations from each teacher on the first day of school, which will explain specific supplies that are required for class each day.
 Students receive their supplies for all classes the first week of school.
 Subject teachers and Skills teachers have these lists for each designated class and will aid students in organizing their supplies the first week of school.